phievo/phievo/README.md

 ### install the package

-Simply run the following command:
+From the root of the project, run the following command:
 ```bash
 	sudo pip install dist/phievo-1.0.tar.gz
 ```